About us

 ππ’ Pace & Fitness Requirements

 This is a moderate but relatively long walk, best suited for those with good fitness and in sound physical condition.
-You should be comfortable maintaining a steady pace throughout.
+You should be comfortable maintaining a steady pace throughout, and confident tackling steep ascents along the route.

 β°οΈ Route Highlights